On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Results

 \subsection{Scheme-specific Setup Results}

 \Figure{metrics} illustrates the quantitative metrics computed on the test sets in the form of violin-plots.
-The average metrics are reported in Supporting Information Table \hyperref[tab:S2]{S2}.
-Additionally, for visual assessment, in \Figure{scheme-specific_knee_results}, \Figure{scheme-specific_brain_results}, and Supporting Information Figure \hyperref[fig:S1]{S1} we present example reconstructions of a test sample from each dataset using all methods along with ground truths and the retrospective subsampling mask used in each scenario.
+The average metrics are reported in \Table{A2}.
+Additionally, for visual assessment, in \Figure{scheme-specific_knee_results}, \Figure{scheme-specific_brain_results}, and \Figure{A1} we present example reconstructions of a test sample from each dataset using all methods along with ground truths and the retrospective subsampling mask used in each scenario.